CZ-NIC/fred-docs/EPPReference/ProtocolBasics/Commands.rst

 If the execution succeeded, a code of 1xxx series is returned.
 If the execution failed, a code of 2xxx series is returned.
-See :doc:`/EPPReference/Appendices/ResultCodes` for an overview.
+See :doc:`/EPPReference/Appendixes/ResultCodes` for an overview.

-The standard allows to return several results, but the FRED EPP server returns exactly one result and therefore one result code at a time.
+The standard allows to return several results, but the FRED EPP server returns exactly one result at a time.

 ..
 Important:: The **response element structure** of specific commands is described only for cases when the execution is **successful** and therefore